rkluzinski/mapreduce/README.md

 ## ThreadPool

 The ThreadPool allows a user to create a fixed number of worker threads and distribute work among them.
-The example below shows how the ThreadPool library can be used.
+The example below shows how to use ThreadPool library.

 ```C
 void some_work(void *arg) {